-In establishing a culturally safe space, you may consider engaging an Elder or traditional custodian to oversee the room and be available for attendees to talk to, incorporating Aboriginal artwork, and establishing areas for reflection and areas for conversation.

-Any establishment of a culturally safe room should be undertaken in consultation with representatives from First Nations community, such as through the Metropolitan Local Aboriginal Land Council.
-ICC Sydney, through the development and implementation of its Reconciliation Action Plan, has developed positive working relationships with a number of organisations who can assist, that can be found in our Legacy Program Guide.
+In establishing a culturally safe space, it is helpful to engage an Elder or traditional custodian to oversee the room and be available for attendees to talk to.
+Consider incorporating Aboriginal artwork, establishing areas for reflection and areas for conversation.
+Any culturally safe room should be undertaken in consultation with representatives from First Nations community.
+ICC Sydney has developed positive working relationships with a number of organisations who can assist, these groups can be found in our Legacy Program Guide.